Jahed/ChatIO/README.md

-#Twitch Robot
+#ChatIO

-A simple cross-platform tool for controlling stuff off Twitch.tv chat.
+A simple cross-platform tool for controlling stuff off IRC (such as Twitch.tv chat).
+Currently only trigger key presses.

 Inspired by [TwitchPlaysPokemon](http://www.twitch.tv/twitchplayspokemon).

 ##Usage
-Install "message-sender.js" as a Userscript (use Greasemonkey or something).

 Build the JAR or grab it [from here (not always up-to-date)](https://www.dropbox.com/sh/m4ggpmfokvkdkkt/yAQN1-L-eC/Twitch%20Robot).

-Go to your channel chat (web-only currently) with the script enabled, refresh.
+Create a config.json (see config.json.template) to connect to the IRC channel you want to listen to.

+Create a keys.json (see keys folder) to map words to specific keys.
+Keys should map to [KeyEvent](http://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) fields (anything prefixed with 'VK_').

-Run "java -jar twitch-robot.jar" on the same machine.
+Run "java -jar twitch-robot.jar {config.json} {keys.json}" on the same machine.

 Move focus to the window you want to control (e.g. the emulator).

 If you're using your personal computer, I suggest running it within a virtual machine using VirtualBox.

 ##Mappings
-Currently the mappings are hard coded to work with SNES games.
-Change your emulator's controls to match these.

-The inputs are mapped as:

-up    -> Numpad 8

-down  -> Numpad 2

-left  -> Numpad 4

-right -> Numpad 6

-b -> Numpad 1

-a -> Numpad 3

-y -> Number 7

-x -> Numpad 9

-l -> Slash (/)

-r -> Asterisk (*)

-start  -> Numpad 0

-select -> Period (.)
+You can map words to keys.
+Prefixing 'hold ' to a word will hold that key until the next command is recieved.
+Prefixing 'repeat ' will continuously press that key until the next command.

 ##TODO
 There's a lot to do.
 This is all currently at its first stages.

 * Only trigger inputs when specified window is in focus
-* Allow customised inputs
-* Fancy output
+* Customisable window ready for easy live-streaming

 ##LICENSE